MohanDulam/NX-Batch-Processing/README.md

-Downlaod and Extrack the "NX-Batch-Processing.rar" file given in the Support Files folder in this code.
+Downlaod and Extract the "NX-Batch-Processing.rar" file given in the Support Files folder in this code.

 Run the "NX-Batch-Processing.exe".
 The below shown windows will open.
 (Note: don't rename the "BatchExport.exe" file, and both file must be in same folder)